 - Gathering Great Ingredients.
 Institutions need to deliver high-quality programs, support services, and consistent marketplace value.
 Starbucks discovered early that their consumers loved the Pumpkin Spice Latte experience, but the drink had room for improvement.

 - Gauging the Feedback.
 Institutions need to actively seek various stakeholders’ input.
 Receiving less-than-glowing feedback is difficult, but it’s necessary to improve.
-Starbucks has been offering the Pumpkin Spice Latte for twelve years and yet, there was still room for improvement.
+Starbucks has been offering the Pumpkin Spice Latte for fifteen years and yet, there was still room for improvement.
 Starbucks had to analyze the feedback to understand the cause of the complaints.
 Not every comment requires an action, but they should be acknowledged.

 - Gearing up for Change.
 Institutions need to conduct research to implement meaningful change.
 Changes should be a result of the institution examining their culture and operations.
 Changes should never be implemented solely based on conjecture.
 Starbucks narrowed down the issue to the ingredients.
 An increasingly health conscious world wants their coffee options to better align with their lifestyle.
 Starbucks also needed to consider its partners and costs associated with sourcing new ingredients.

 - Getting Buy-In.
 Institutions need to proactively and clearly communicate the positive effects that result from the improvement.
 After Starbucks decided to improve the Pumpkin Spice Latte ingredients, they developed their marketing campaign.
-They communicated to its consumer base that their opinions were heard while delivering the same great experience PSL fans have come to expect.
+They communicated to its consumer base that their opinions were heard while delivering the same great experience PSL connoisseurs have come to expect.
 They were able to deliver the same experience while improving the inputs to deliver a better overall product.